postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 [![Variables in Request](https://assets.postman.com/postman-docs/var-auth-v8.jpg)](https://assets.postman.com/postman-docs/var-auth-v8.jpg)

 When you hover over a variable you can see an overview of its current status.
-As you type variables into your requests, Postman will prompt you with any that are currently defined.
+As you type variables into your requests, Postman prompts you with any that are currently defined.

 ![Variable Prompt](https://assets.postman.com/postman-docs/var-prompt.jpg)

-The prompt will indicate current value, scope (highlighted by color), and overridden status where relevant.
+The prompt indicates the current value, scope (highlighted by color), and overridden status where relevant.

 ![Overridden Variable](https://assets.postman.com/postman-docs/overridden-var.jpg)

-If a variable is unresolved, Postman will highlight it in red.
+If a variable is unresolved, Postman highlights it in red.
 For information on how to fix an unresolved variable, see [Fixing unresolved variables](#fixing-unresolved-variables).

 <img alt="Unresolved Variable" src="https://assets.postman.com/postman-docs/unresolved-var.jpg" width="250px"/> <!-- TODO: update screenshot -->

 ### Using dynamic variables

-Postman provides dynamic variables that you can use in your requests.
+Postman provides dynamic variables you can use in your requests.

 Examples of dynamic variables include: